AkiRusProd/numpy-nn-model/README.md

 # numpy-nn-model
-Сustom CPU/GPU torch style machine learning framework with automatic differentiation for creating neural networks, implemented on numpy with cupy.
+Сustom CPU/GPU torch style machine learning framework with tape-based automatic differentiation for creating neural networks, implemented on numpy with cupy.

 ## Some information and features: